orcnog/orcnog.github.io/orcnog/NOTES_TODOs.md

 * [ ] Add a Print Statblocks option in the DM Screen or maybe a separate Print page, which styles statblocks a bit better (fonts closer to the WotC book standards), and allows for layout choices (vertical vs horizontal, # of columns inside the statblock itself).

+* [ ] Make an "encounter" an includable object inside an adventure, much like a statblock or a table.
+Develop its own default rendering and styling.

 ## Grand (maybe unrealistic) Enhancement Goals

-* [ ] Make an "encounter" an includable object inside an adventure, much like a statblock or a table
-  *  Develop its own default rendering and styling
-  *  (Even loftier goal!) allow it to be run/operated directly from the adventure text.
+* [ ] Allow an includable encounter block to be run/operated directly from the adventure text.
     * Maybe ^ this looks like just adding the HP and condition trackers to already-includable statblocks?
 And tracking HPs of named NPCs globally (within the adventure text)?
 Idunno... that is kinda half-baked.
 A full-on initiative tracker inside the adventure would be superior, and possibly easier to implement.

 * [ ] Automate the conversion of my OneNote articles into 5eTools adventure json??
 Maybe OneNote -> Markdown -> json?
 Maybe AI can help? (that's not really automating it, but it might speed me up)